JacopoBartoli/game-of-life/README.md

 # Conway's Game of Life
-Python implementation of the Conway's Game of Life usi PyQt5.
+Python implementation of the Conway's Game of Life using PyQt5.

 ## Game of Life
 The Game of Life is a grid sistem composed by cells which can assume a finite number of states.
 The state of each cell is determined by a set of rules applied to cells and their neighborhood.